NoahHargrove/Dessert-Club/README.md

 Replit Link: [Iterative Implementation Replit](https://replit.com/join/jyhsclxqex-noahhargrove)

 ### Dessert Guesser Implementation in Flask
-I will include the five needed files for this code to run.
-The first will be called “machine_learning_train.py,” which uses the same desserts.csv from the previous Replit codes to train a random forest algorithm.
-It then saves the trained algorithm.
-The next file is app.py, which uses the saved version of the random forest and runs the actual app, calling the three needed HTMLs.
+I will include the four needed files for this code to run.
+The first will be called `app.py`, which uses the random forest algorithm and runs the actual app, calling the three needed HTMLs.
 The next three files are the HTMLs.
-One is called “welcome.html,” where the user is welcomed when using the dessert guesser.
-The next is called “question.html,” where the user is given question prompts in yes/no button formats that collect user data.
-Finally, the “result.html” takes the UI from questions and outputs a dessert guess, asking the user if they want to play again.
+One is called `welcome.html`, where the user is welcomed when using the dessert guesser.
+The next is called `question.html`, where the user is given question prompts in yes/no button formats that collect user data.
+Finally, the `result.html` takes the UI from questions and outputs a dessert guess, asking the user if they want to play again.

 To run the code, there will be a folder called "Flask_App."
-All code will be included in the folder and it can be run by accessing your terminal or command prompt.
-Use `cd` to navigate to the folder's location.
+All code will be included in the folder.
+Download it to your desktop and then it can be run by accessing your terminal or command prompt.
+Use cd to navigate to the folder's location.
 Then run a Python environment, run `app.py`, and finally copy and paste the HTTP link it gives into a web browser, and you are good to go.
 For me, that means I open the command prompt and enter:

-cd C:\Users\Test\Desktop\Dessert Club\Flask_App
+cd C:\Users\Test\Desktop\Flask_App

 env\Scripts\activate